MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/enhanced-quick-start.md

 ---
 # Enhanced quick start

 This topic demonstrates how to re-factor the code in [Quick start](quick-start-console-app-csharp.md) topic by adding re-usable <xref:System.Net.Http.HttpClient> and error handling methods.
-Complete the steps in the [Quick start](quick-start-console-app-csharp.md) topic to create a new Visual Studio project before you start enhancing the code.
+Complete the steps in the [Quick start](quick-start-console-app-csharp.md) topic to create a new Visual Studio project before you begin this topic.

 ## Enable passing credentials in a connection string